chunkhang/AI-Notes/README.md

     - Stop evaluating this branch any further
     - Prune

+---

+## Chapter 3 - Logic and Knowledge Representation

 - Logic – PL vs FOL, translation of English statement to FOL statement
   - PL assumes the world contains facts, FOL assumes the world contains objects, relationships, and function.
   - FOL has more elements than PL which are variables, functions, and quantifiers.